soltz/summer-2016/pydir/README.md

 addflow.py
  -example program showing how to add flow to the background particles produced from trento data

-pT_QEDevents.py
+pT_pythiaEvents.py
- -creates a histogram showing the frequency of different measurements of pT for pythia QED processes
+ -creates a histogram for pT of pythia QED/QCD hard processes

 slowJetpT_vs_pTHatQED.py
  -compares the jet pT produced by pythia QED events to the calculated jet pT found by slowJet